Rome

 We then walked to the Spanish Steps.

-On the portico of Trinità dei Monti looking down the Spanish Steps.
+On the portico of Trinità dei Monti (Church of the Most Holy Trinity on the Hill) looking down the Spanish Steps.

-Christmas Decorations on the Steps and down Via delle Carrozze.
+As this was Twelfth Night, it was the final day for Christmas Decorations on the Steps and down Via delle Carrozze (carriage street).

-The dome of Famiglia Valtellinese Di Roma in the distance.
+The dome of Famiglia Valtellinese Di Roma (Family from Valtellina in Rome) in the distance.

 Dave booked us a great nighttime walking tour that began here at the Largo de Torre Argentina sunken square, which includes the ruins of the Curia of Pompey, marked by the tall columns.

-The tour guide pointed out that SPQR is a famous Latin acronym for Senatus PopulusQue Romanus, meaning The Senate and the People of Rome, emphasizing the dual authority of the aristocratic Senate and the Roman people (citizens) in the government of the Roman Republic.
-It still appears today on public buildings, official emblems, and even this manhole cover.
-It is a sign of continuity and Roman identity.
+The tour guide pointed out that SPQR is a famous Latin initialism for Senatus PopulusQue Romanus, meaning The Senate and the People of Rome, emphasizing the dual authority of the aristocratic Senate and the Roman citizens in the government of their Republic.
+It still appears today on public buildings, official emblems, and even this utility cover—a sign of continuity in Roman identity.

 The rain coming down as the group surveys the Monument to Victor Emmanuel II (left) and Santa Maria in Aracoeli Basilica (right).